Syfy Insider Exclusive

 Thomas Lennon as Drew and Jurnee Smollett as Jasmine in The Twilight Zone Season 2

-While each episode of The Twilight Zone is a self-contained story, there are certain themes which emerge again and again.
-In the classic episode “Time Enough at Last” a bank teller wishes only for enough time to read his novels undisturbed.
+While each episode of The Twilight Zone is a self-contained story, there are certain themes that emerge again and again.
+In the classic episode “Time Enough at Last,” a bank teller wishes only for enough time to read his novels undisturbed.
 When a nuclear disaster leaves him the last man on Earth, he finally has time for his reading but he won't get the chance.
 His glasses are broken and there is no one to fix them.

 Peele's Twilight Zone played with similar themes in the second season episode “Ovation.”
 In it, an aspiring musician named Jasmine struggles to prove to her family and the world that she deserves a shot when she runs into a famous pop star.
 The singer gives Jasmine an object and moments later kills herself.
 With her new talisman, Jasmine finds quick success but knows, deep down, that it isn't deserved.
 All of that applause, unwarranted and unearned, becomes too tortuous to stand and the cost of fame is higher than Jasmine might like.